blakeblackshear/frigate/docs/docs/configuration/zones.md

 To create a zone, follow [the steps for a "Motion mask"](masks.md), but use the section of the web UI for creating a zone instead.

-### Restricting events to specific zones
+### Restricting alerts to specific zones

-Often you will only want events to be created when an object enters areas of interest.
+Often you will only want alerts to be created when an object enters areas of interest.
 This is done using zones along with setting required_zones.
-Let's say you only want to be notified when an object enters your entire_yard zone, the config would be:
+Let's say you only want to have an alert created when an object enters your entire_yard zone, the config would be:

 ```yaml
 cameras: